Help to Buy Scheme

 - Be looking to buy a newly built property

-- Be looking to buy a property not exceeding a purchase price of £600,000 in England
+- Be looking to buy a property not exceeding the maximum purchase price in that area.
+Please see price caps below.

 - Not be planning to sub-let or rent out the property after you buy it

 - Not have had any form of sharia mortgage finance

 To be eligible to buy a home on the Help to Buy: Equity Loan scheme with No1 CopperPot you must be a member of the Credit Union.
 Not yet a member?
 You can join here!